 Mind, most suncreams in the UK should have this UVA rating already.

-But we still think this is useful to know if you’re heading off on holiday and purchasing suncream abroad, just in case ?
+But we still think this is useful to know if you’re heading off somewhere sunny – just in case.